 Micro Arcade Pac-Man

-Super Impulse also has a new and exciting ways to play classic arcade games with Micro Arcade – arcade games the size of a credit card.
-New to the Super Impulse Micro Arcade collection is Frogger, Oregon Trail and my all time favorite- Ms. Pac-Man.
-Never before has a full-size arcade game been played in an incredible compact credit card size!
+Super Impulse also has a new and exciting way to play classic arcade games with Micro Arcade – arcade games the size of a credit card.
+New to the Super Impulse Micro Arcade collection are Frogger, Oregon Trail, and my all-time favorite- Ms. Pac-Man.
+Never before has a full-size arcade game been played in an incredibly compact credit card size!
 Measuring only 3.25 x 2 x .375 of an inch, Micro Arcade is the ultimate travel game and easily fits in your pocket!
-Each game comes with a full color screen, cool sound effects, and directional control buttons, with a micro USB charger included.
+Each game comes with a full-color screen, cool sound effects, and directional control buttons, with a micro USB charger included.
 The Micro Arcade games play just like the iconic full-size arcade versions with digitally modified sound effects to fit into the mini flat speaker.
-Enjoy hours of game-play without the need for a Wi-Fi connection or data plan!
+Enjoy hours of gameplay without the need for a Wi-Fi connection or data plan!

-Overall, the Boardwalk and Tiny Arcade line get a thumbs up from me.
-Sure, you can find mobile versions of all these games on smartphones, but you miss out on the retro feeling that these classic games from Super Impulse brings back.
+Overall, the Boardwalk and Tiny Arcade line gets a thumbs up from me.
+Sure, you can find mobile versions of all these games on smartphones, but you miss out on the retro feeling that these classic games from Super Impulse bring back.

-Super Impulse’ Tiny Arcade is now join by four new editions, namely, Teenage Ninja Turtles, Mappy, Burger Time, and Hello Kitty/PacMan Special Edition.
+Super Impulse’s Tiny Arcade is now joined by four new editions, namely, Teenage Ninja Turtles, Mappy, Burger Time, and Hello Kitty/PacMan Special Edition.
 Each Super Impulse Tiny Arcade will only cost you US$19.99.

 Good things do come in small packages.
-Super Impulse is well know for shrinking down classic playthings.
-Their catalog includes everything from these tiny arcade games to the World’s Smallest Elf on the Shelf, World’s Smallest Mr. Potato Head and more.
+Super Impulse is well known for shrinking down classic playthings.
+Their catalog includes everything from these tiny arcade games to the World’s Smallest Elf on the Shelf, World’s Smallest Mr. Potato Head, and more.